bydavy/CarND-Capstone-Docker/README.md

 ```bash
 EXPORT UDACITY_SOURCE=/home/user/capstone_source && run.sh
 ```
-3. You're now within the container and the current directory contains the source directory of your project.
-You can compile and run your project with the following command:
+3. You're now within the container and the current directory contains the source of your project.
+You can compile and run it with the following command:
 ```bash
 cd ros
 catkin_make